Energy Saving tips

 - These contain mercury so have to be disposed of safely.

-- When switched on it is instant light.
+- When switched on the light output is instant.

 - They will maintain their full output until they fail.